f-ras-42Course/libft/README.md

-# libft
+# Libft
-"Your very first own library"
+Your very first own library

-"Summary: This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon."
+Summary: This project is about coding a C library.
+It will contain a lot of general purpose functions your programs will rely upon.